 - Bake for an additional 25-30 minutes or until golden.
 Cook longer for crunchier biscotti and less time for softer biscotti.

 - Remove from oven and cool completely on wire racks.

-- Put the biscotti on a parchment or wax paper lined baking sheet, close together on edge.
+- If decorating: Put the biscotti on a parchment or wax paper lined baking sheet, close together on edge.

 - Place white chocolate and shortening in a small bowl and microwave in 10-20 second intervals until just melted.
 Stir in between intervals.
 White chocolate burns easily, so watch the chocolate carefully to not over cook.